Specialist Systems: AMA Referencing

 AMA referencing is the citation style recommended by the American Medical Association.
 This system is commonly used in scientific writing, including in the AMA’s own journals.

-It is a number–endnote system, which means:
+It is a number–endnote system, which means the following:

 • Sources are cited with numbers in the text.